bclynch/decorasaurus/README.md

         - Bug when uploading an image with two iterations of file input on the dom.
 Doesn't fire change event
         - Trigger auto retrace when change trace color
 - Patents after launch - 2 days
-- Find a poster producer... - ???
-- Cart + checkout page - 2 days
-  - Moltin has some companies that use them listed.
-Check their UI
-  - Can't figure out fucking confirm pw - https://angular-templates.io/tutorials/about/angular-forms-and-validations
 - FAQ page - .5 day
 - About page - .5 day
 - Digital ocean setup - 3 days